isx24432143/Projecte-ASIX/howtobind9.md

    The Domain Name System (DNS) is a hierarchical, distributed database.
 It stores information for mapping Internet host names to IP addresses and vice versa, mail routing information, and other data used by Internet applications.
    Clients look up information in the DNS by calling a resolver library, which sends queries to one or more name servers and interprets the responses.
 The BIND 9 software distribution contains a name server, named, and a set of associated tools.
+---

-Instal·lació bind9
+###Instal·lació bind9
-   dockerhub:
-   github:

  Procediment a seguir:

 1. Instal·lar el paquet bind9
-   2. Configurar el fichero /etc/bind/named.conf.options
+2. Configurar el fitxer /etc/bind/named.conf.options
+3. Configurar el fitxer /etc/bind/named.conf.default-zones
-   3. Configurar el fichero db.(nombre) en nuestro caso es db.edt
+4. Configurar el fitxer db.(domini) en el nostre cas es db.edt
-   4. Configurar dns del cliente para poner el del servidor como principal
+5. Configurar dns del client per posar el del nostre dns

-1) Instal·lar bind9
+---